 - Home to the northeast region's U.S. Customs headquarters.

 - More than 100 scheduled and nonscheduled carriers with over 1,000 plane movements daily reach hundreds of cities worldwide.

-- Four million square feet of warehouse and storage facilities, including climate-controlled areas and areas for inspection, assembly, etc.
+- Nearly four million square feet of warehouse and storage facilities, including climate-controlled, cold-chain, and animal handling capabilities.

 - Hundreds of long-haul and short-haul trucking companies use JFK's cargo facilities.

-- The cargo area is convenient to nine passenger terminals accommodating over 45 million passengers annually.
+- The cargo area is convenient to seven passenger terminals accommodating over 55 million passengers annually.